 Living in a home where domestic abuse takes place is harmful to children and can have a serious impact on their behaviour, wellbeing and understanding of healthy, positive relationships.
 Children who witness domestic abuse are at risk of significant harm and staff are alert to the signs and symptoms of a child suffering or witnessing domestic abuse (See Appendix 5).

-SCHOOL TO DETAIL HERE SPECIFIC LOCAL ARRANGEMENTS FOR OPERATION ENCOMPASS
+St Joseph’s is part of Operation Encompass.
+This means designated members of staff are named contacts for the police.
+The designated staff are contacted before the next day of school where an incident involving the police has occurred and the child/children were present.

 Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE)